 As long as the puppies have had their first injections and are over 8 weeks of age, then they are fine to come to these classes. see:

 critical periods in your puppies psychological growth and fear and timidity, which explains just how important these classes are to the future behaviour of your dog.

-We have little competitions on a weekly basis, such as the best sit, the best down, and the sit stay, walking to heel, down stay.
+We have little competitions on a weekly basis, such as the best sit, the best down, and the sit stays walking to heel, down-stay.
 And prizes are awarded weekly.
 Which culminates in week six with the puppy that has learned the best trick. and a prize for which puppy has improved the most during the classes.

 Puppy Assessments at Your Home

 I believe that this is a must for new puppy owners who are rearing puppies for the first time or even experienced owners who want to get it absolutely right for this dog.

 This is a full personality test at your own home.
 It includes an appraisal to indicate your dog's character and possible behaviour in later life; it also indicates the dog’s ability to learn and points to the methods that should work best for your individual dog.

 This allows you to tailor your training to your dog's individual temperament, aptitude, and ability.
 I believe this to be extremely important and should be considered for all new puppies, but is almost a necessity for first-time dog or puppy owners.

 You may have this dog for upwards of 15 years and in some cases longer.
 What you do and how you train and develop your dog at this age is so vitally important, that shapes the behaviour of your puppy for the remainder of his or her life.